IELTS Vocabulary C (Part 7)

 - Written by IELTS Mentor

 counter-claim n.
-A cross-demand alleged by a defendant in his favor against the plaintiff.
+A cross-demand alleged by a defendant in his favour against the plaintiff.

 counteract v.
 To act in opposition to.

 counterbalance v.
 To oppose with an equal force.

 counter-charge v.
 To accuse in return.

 counterpart n.
 Something taken with another for the completion of either.

 counting-house n.
 A house or office used for transacting business, bookkeeping, correspondence, etc.

 countryman n.
 A rustic.

 courser n.
 A fleet and spirited horse.